-Post-Climax Confrontation/Post Final Boss: When Mario, Luigi, and the babies return to the present after defeating the Elder Shroob Princess, what's left of the her possesses Bowser (turning him into "Shrowser") for one last battle.
+Post Final Boss: When Mario, Luigi, and the babies return to the present after defeating the Elder Shroob Princess, what's left of her possesses Bowser (turning him into "Shrowser") for one last battle.

 Sealed Evil In A Six Pack: The protagonists spend the game collecting several shards of the Cobalt Star.
 Only when they collect and put the pieces together do they realize that the star actually contained the leader of the invading aliens who was trapped inside by Princess Peach, and that by putting the star together, they release her.

-Underground Monkey: Many enemies are merely Shroob versions of standard Mario enemies.
-One good example is the Tanoomba, which gets a Shroob variant in the final dungeon.
+Underground Monkey: Many enemies and bosses are "Shroobified" versions of standard Mario enemies.
+One good example is the Tanoomba (itself an Underground Monkey of the basic Goomba), which gets a Shroob variant (the Tashrooba) in the final dungeon.

-What Happened to the Mouse?: Tons, The captured toads are never rescued, Yoob is literally left hanging, Junior Shrooboid just vanishes, Toadiko and Toadbert are never seen returning to the present, and the remaining Shroob forces are not accounted for.
-The last two, however, are addressed in the sequel.
-Toadbert at least made it back, and The Koopa-Troop slaughtered the shroob army and froze the survivors.
+What Happened to the Mouse?: Tons.
+The captured toads, though revived at the end, are never directly rescued, Yoob is literally left hanging, Junior Shrooboid just vanishes, and Toadiko and Toadbert are never seen returning to the present.
+The last one, however, is addressed in the sequel.
+Toadbert made it back.